geraldb/geraldb.github.io/index.md

 and more

-Note: Yes, the readymade artbase.db for easy download are built with the new artbase build machinery (see above).
+Note: Yes, the readymade artbase.db for easy download samples are built with the new artbase build machinery (see above).

 **Questions?
 Comments?**